sanjogbora/DiwaliSnapStudio/replit.md

 - File upload with drag-and-drop support
 - Automatic orientation detection (landscape/portrait)

-### Canvas Editing
+### Canvas Editing (Polaroid Format)
+- Polaroid-style layout with 100px white space at bottom for handwritten message
 - Touch-optimized drag, resize, and rotate gestures
 - Pinch-to-zoom on elements
 - Double-tap to delete elements
 - Transform handles for precise control
+- Message displayed in Caveat handwriting font

 ### Stickers
 - Sticker library drawer with grid layout
 - Tap to add sticker at center
 - Drag to reposition
-- Pinch/handles to resize
+- Pinch/handles to resize with aspect ratio preserved (keepRatio=true)
 - Rotate gesture support
 - Double-tap to delete
+- Maintains original proportions when resizing

-### Text Elements
+### Polaroid Message
-- Custom text input (no default prefix)
+- Simple text input in toolbar (no complex modal)
-- Color picker (red/yellow backgrounds)
-- Rounded rectangle background with proper contrast
-- Inter Bold font family
-- Drag, resize, rotate capabilities
+- Displays message in white space at bottom of canvas
+- Uses Caveat handwriting font for authentic Polaroid look
+- Real-time preview on canvas
+- Included in final export

 ### Export & Share
 - Export as PNG with 2x pixel ratio for quality
 - Native Web Share API integration
 - Fallback to download for unsupported devices
 - Share to WhatsApp, social media, etc.
+- Silent export (no toast notifications for successful downloads/shares)

 ### Frames
 - Auto-applied based on photo orientation (landscape.png / portrait.png)